 (Cancer of the Esophagus) (cont.)

-Before starting treatment, you might want a second opinion about your diagnosis and treatment plan.
-You may want to find a medical center that has a lot of experience with treating esophageal cancer.
+Before starting treatment, you might want a second opinion about your diagnosis and your treatment options.
 You may even want to talk to several different doctors about all of the treatment options, their side effects, and the expected results.

-If you get a second opinion, the second doctor may agree with your first doctor's diagnosis and treatment plan.
-Or the second doctor may suggest another approach.
+If you get a second opinion, the second doctor may agree with your first doctor's diagnosis and treatment recommendation.
+Or, the second doctor may suggest another approach.
 Either way, you have more information and perhaps a greater sense of control.
-You can feel more confident about the decisions you make, knowing that you've looked at your options.
+You can feel more confident about the decisions you make, knowing that you've looked at all of your options.

 It may take some time and effort to gather your medical records and see another doctor.
 In most cases, it's not a problem to take several weeks to get a second opinion.
 The delay in starting treatment usually will not make treatment less effective.
 To make sure, you should discuss this delay with your doctor.
 Some people with cancer of the esophagus need treatment right away.